 Whatever you do, don’t forget to try the Krae chocolate – available at most local stores.

-The Franciscan Monastery in the Old City, was built in the fourteenth century, and has operated a pharmacy since its inception.
-The pharmacy sells a lot of toileteries and creams, using local ingredients, which are particularly popular with tourists.
+The Franciscan Monastery in the Old City was built in the fourteenth century and has operated a pharmacy since its inception.
+The pharmacy sells a lot of toiletries and creams, using local ingredients, which are particularly popular with tourists.

 Beds for all price ranges are on offer.
-Beds as cheap as Rs.600 per person per night, can be found in private rooms.
+Beds as cheap as $10 per person per night can be found in private rooms.
 The downside here is usually that some of these guest houses are far from the city.
-Make sure you find a house that”s accessible by a busroute.
+Make sure you find a house that’s accessible by a bus route.
 Negotiation seems to be possible.